| Full Text Of News Articles |

 years) the lab's plan was to find Hiapo a temporary home at another

 facility.
-This plan would allow Hiapo to have new dolphin companions
+This plan would allow Hiapo to

 while the lab's nonprofit arm, the Dolphin Institute, created a new and